meganbontrager/meganbontrager.github.io/04_join.md

 ### **Prospective grad students:**

-**Note: My lab is currently near capacity, and I am unlikely to add graduate students to the group in 2024.
-Exceptions may be made for students with extensive previous experience with field work in plant ecology/evolution (e.g., transplant experiments or environmental manipulations in plant populations) who are interested in applying this experience to studying geographic range limits, and for those who I have encouraged to apply in previous recruitment seasons.**
+**Note: My lab is currently near capacity.
+I am only likely to encourage applications from students with extensive previous experience with field work in plant ecology/evolution (e.g., transplant experiments or environmental manipulations in plant populations) who are interested in applying this experience to studying geographic range limits.**
 <br>

 My goal as a supervisor is to help students formalize their interests into hypothesis-driven research projects, to aid students in progressing towards the next step of their career, and to support students as they build the skill sets that their graduate research projects and future careers require.
 Students can work in lab systems or branch out, and can work on projects I have come up with or those of their own design (or most likely something in between).